Murder / Manslaughter Defense Attorney in Los Angeles, California

 Murder is one of the most serious crimes that a person can commit.
 The penalties for murder in the state of California include life imprisonment and the death penalty.
 If you or a loved one has been charged with murder or manslaughter, the criminal defense attorneys at Jingozian Law Firm can help.
-We are committed to protecting defendants’ legal rights and helping ensure that suspects obtain the legal counsel that they deserve.
+We are committed to protecting defendants’ rights and helping suspects obtain the legal counsel that they deserve.
 A Los Angeles criminal law attorney serving Orange County, Riverside County, and beyond can provide aggressive representation and educated opinions on how best to defend your case.
 To schedule a free consultation, contact a criminal defense attorney from Jingozian Law Firm today.
 Our client testimonials illustrate how we can help you and your family.

 Murder / Manslaughter